riverwm/river/README.md

 ## Development

-If you are interested in the development of river, please join us at [#river](https://webchat.freenode.net/#river) on freenode.
+If you are interested in the development of river, please join us at #river on irc.libera.chat.
 You should also read [CONTRIBUTING.md](CONTRIBUTING.md) if you intend to submit patches.

 ## Licensing